 195 Columbia St. W.

-With Waterloo's online courses, you can interact with a variety of rich learning materials including images, interactive simulations, podcasts, multimedia, and links to other online resources.
+With Waterloo's online courses, you can interact with a variety of rich learning materials including video, infographics, interactive simulations, podcasts, multimedia, and a variety of online resources.
 Discussion boards, email, and other social networking options let you connect and work with your peers and instructors in ways that used to be limited to the live classroom.

 The descriptions in our online course database provide details of required course materials and computer needs for each course.

 Our online courses are cohort-based.
 Instructors are actively engaged with students throughout the term providing feedback, guidance, and encouragement.
 Interaction can take place by email, online discussions, phone or in-person.

 Most of our online courses are accessed via LEARN, our learning management system.
 The LEARNHelp website has good resources to help you use LEARN effectively.

 If you'd like to get a real feel for Waterloo online courses, check out our Demo Reel.

 While when and where you study is up to you, Waterloo's structured academic schedule is one reason our online education program is so highly respected.
 Just as in on-campus studies, there are three complete terms: fall, winter, and spring.